AI & Finance™ | News for the Week Ending 11/8/24

 I promise this is still about AI.

-I asked several weeks ago where the AI-oriented election disruptions that I—and many others—thought might be an issue in this election.
+I asked several weeks ago where were the AI-oriented election disruptions that I—and many others—thought might be an issue in this election.
 Now that (most) of the votes have been counted, I’m going to ask again:

 Did AI disrupt this election at all?